 Instructions

-- Cut the tofu into 1/2-inch-thick slices and blot briefly between clean tea-towels or several layers of paper towel to remove excess moisture.
+- Cut the tofu into 8 slices crosswise and blot briefly between clean tea-towels or several layers of paper towel to remove excess moisture.

-- Cooking the noodles according to package directions until al dente, then drain.
+- Cook the noodles according to package directions until al dente, then drain.

-- Meanwhile, heat the remaining oil in the stir-fry pan.
+- Heat the remaining oil in the stir-fry pan.
 Add the napa cabbage, mushrooms, bell pepper, scallions, and ginger.
 Stir-fry over medium-high heat for 5 to 7 minutes, or until everything is just wilted and tender-crisp.

-- Stir the cooked noodles and tofu in with the vegetables in the stir-fry pan.
-Add the teriyaki marinade, optional black bean sauce, and red pepper flakes.
-Stir-fry for just a minute or so, then taste to see if you’d like to amp up the teriyaki sauce, black bean sauce (if using), and red pepper flakes.
+- Add the cooked noodles to the stir-fry pan followed by the teriyaki marinade, optional black bean sauce, and red pepper flakes.
+Stir together gently, then taste to see if you’d like to amp up the flavorings in this step

-- Remove from the heat and serve at once.
-Pass around the bottle of teriyaki and the red pepper flakes for embellishing individual servings.
+- Remove from the heat and serve at once, topping each serving with two slabs of tofu.
+Pass around the teriyaki sauce and red pepper flakes for embellishing individual servings.

 Leave a Reply